 Digital transformation is about taking advantage of new technology to capture opportunities and meet customer needs.
 It does not have to be disruptive.
 This is not a new challenge — computers and software have been around for decades and brought changes both to products and services.
 With digital transformation, carriers are finding it extremely difficult in terms of which opportunities to pursue and which ones to prioritize.
 Though in some cases, a paradigm shift is involved.
 But for most companies, transformation means incremental steps to deliver value proposition better.

-Here are five common myths about digital transformation that explain what digital transformation is really about.
+Here are five common myths about digital transformation in healthcare that explain what digital transformation is really about.

 New technologies offer new ways for insurance companies to manage their customers’ needs.
 But, implementing a new technology just because it’s available is a wrong approach.
 Insurers must ask whether new technology can add value to the customer experience.
 They should review their business model from time-to-time and understand if it meets customer expectations.
 If not, they must evaluate their operations and optimize & automate, if required.
 But it doesn’t mean the insurance business model will change; it will remain the same – despite ongoing digitization.